Seleya12/t-basics1SK/README.md

 This repository contains my second Python assignments for the course.
 The task was to create a small interactive text game.

-I decided to make a quiz about something I really like once again, this time I decide to make it about another favorite Band of mine: **Linkin Park**. 🤘
+I decided to make a quiz about something I really like once again, but this time it's about: **Linkin Park**. 🤘
 The game asks the player five questions about the band, checks the answers, gives feedback, and shows the final score.